bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## MRI data preprocessing

-High-resolution anatomical T1 weighted image was preprocessed with Freesurfer [@dale_cortical_1999;@fischl_high-resolution_1999;@fischl_cortical_2008] to segment subcortical regions, reconstruct cortical surfaces and provide inter-individual alignment of cortical folding patterns.
+High-resolution anatomical T1 weighted images were preprocessed with Freesurfer [@dale_cortical_1999;@fischl_high-resolution_1999;@fischl_cortical_2008] to segment subcortical regions, reconstruct cortical surfaces and provide inter-individual alignment of cortical folding patterns.
 Pial and grey/white matter interface surfaces were downsampled to match the 32k sampling of Human Connectome Project (HCP) [@glasser_minimal_2013].
 HCP subcortical atlas coordinates were warped onto individual T1 data using non-linear registration using the Ants software [@avants_symmetric_2008;@klein_evaluation_2009].

-A custom pipeline was used to preprocess fMRI data prior to analysis and relied on an integrated method [@pinsard_integrated_2018] which combines slice-wise motion estimation and intensity correction followed by the extraction of BOLD timecourses in cortical and subcortical gray matter.
+A custom pipeline was then used to preprocess fMRI data prior to analysis and relied on an integrated method [@pinsard_integrated_2018] which combines slice-wise motion estimation and intensity correction followed by the extraction of BOLD timecourses in cortical and subcortical gray matter.
 This interpolation concurrently removed B0 inhomogeneity induced EPI distortion estimated by FSL Topup tool using the fMRI data with reversed phase encoding [@andersson_how_2003] acquired after the task.
 BOLD signal was further processed by detecting whole-brain intensity changes that corresponded to large motion, and each continuous period without such detected event was then separately detrended to remove linear signal drifts.